followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/cellValue(rowIndex_dataField_value).md

 ===================================================================

 <!--shortDescription-->
-Assigns a new value to a cell found by the row index and data field.
+Sets a new value to a cell with a specific row index and a data field.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->